SeleniumHQ/seleniumhq.github.io/docs_source_files/content/driver_idiosyncrasies/shared_capabilities.es.md

 * fullscreen

-Setting _Width_ or _Height_ does not guaranteed that the resulting window size will exactly match that which was quested.
+Setting _Width_ or _Height_ does not guaranteed that the resulting window size will exactly match that which was requested.
 This is because some drivers may not be able to resize in single-pixel increments.
-Due to this, fetching the window state/details by `getWindowRect` may not equally match the values set to the browser.
+Due to this, fetching the window state/details by `getWindowRect` may not match the values set in the browser.

 ## strictFileInteractability

-The new capabilitiy indicates if strict interactability checks should be applied to _input type=file_ elements.
+This new capability indicates if strict interactability checks should be applied to _input type=file_ elements.
 As strict interactability checks are off by default, there is a change in behaviour when using _Element Send Keys_ with hidden file upload controls.